 Our Paralegal services are authorized under the Law Society of Ontario.

-We are handling claims for money owed under an agreement or claims for damages of property where the amount claimed does not exceed $25,000.
+The Ontario Small Claims Court – We are handling claims for money owed under an agreement or claims for damages of property where the amount claimed does not exceed $35,000.

 We offer our assistance with attention and consideration for the preliminary assessment of the potential client’s eligibility and preparation of their applications and determining the most suitable application.